|

 Say to those who are of a fearful heart,

+"Be strong, fear not!
 (Being strong!
 Check!
 Will do!)

 Behold, your God